OCHA-DAP/ocha-anticipy/README.md

 [`pip-tools`](https://github.com/jazzband/pip-tools)
 is used for package management.

-If you've introduced an additional dependency to the source code, please add it to the `install_requires` section of `setup.cfg` with any known version constraints.
+If you've introduced a new package to the source code (i.e. anywhere in `src/`), please add it to the `install_requires` section of `setup.cfg` with any known version constraints.
-For adding packages for developement, documentation, or tests, add them to the relevant `.in` file in the `requirements` directory.
+For adding packages for development, documentation, or tests, add them to the relevant `.in` file in the `requirements` directory.
-When you add new packages, please try to keep the lists alphabetical!
+When you modify any of these lists, please try to keep them alphabetical!

-After adding any new packages, please execute `make` in the top-level directory to update the requirements files.
+After adding any new packages, please execute `make` in the top-level directory, which will update all the `requirements*.txt` files.

 For other functionality such as updating specific package versions, refer to the `pip-tools` documentation.